edamontology/edammap/README.md

 Tool for mapping text to [EDAM](http://edamontology.org/page).
 It is designed to assist not replace a curator.

 ## Use online
-A test installation is available at https://biit.cs.ut.ee/edammap.
+A test [web application](https://biit.cs.ut.ee/edammap.) with web API is available.

 ## Documentation
 See [usage](https://github.com/edamontology/edammap#compile) below, and: